FREQUENTLY ASKED QUESTIONS

 A Group of first mover countries

 Work is underway to establish a group of countries willing to call first for and lead the way to a Fossil Fuel Treaty.
 Vanuatu and Tuvalu are the first countries that have called for a treaty.
-They are now supported by a broader bloc of Pacific nations.
+They are now supported by a broader bloc of nations.

 Consensus is not required to make progress.
 Vanuatu and Tuvalu are first mover countries already placing pressure on other nations to call for a phase out of fossil fuels.
 For example, they were joined by 78 other nations in calling for a phase out at COP27, which was the first time in the history of the UN climate talks that a wind down of oil, gas and coal was discussed.
 Climate leadership on the part of these nations is long standing.
 Vanuatu, for example, was one of the first countries in the world to call for action on climate change, has one of the world’s most ambitious climate action plans and has been on the forefront of the demand that led to an agreement on a Loss and Damage Fund to help vulnerable nations address climate impacts at COP27, and has also been leading when it comes to petitioning the International Court of Justice to support climate vulnerable nations.